 The road to Paye Lake: some turns are enough to raise your hair

-Siri Paye is a high mountain lake at an elevation of 3.025m (9,924ft) above the sea level, located in the Khyber-Pakhtunkhwa province of Pakistan.
+Siri Paye is a high mountain lake at an elevation of 3,025m (9,924ft) above sea level, located in the Khyber-Pakhtunkhwa province of Pakistan.

 Is the road to Paye Lake dangerous?

-The road to the summit is mostly unpaved, narrow and steep.
-Set high in the Kaghan Valley, the road is not easy.
-Some turns are enough to raise your hair.
-New drivers are strictly not advised to drive up here, nor someone who is not aware of such terrain.
+The road to the summit is mostly unpaved, narrow, and steep.
+It is not easy, with some turns that are hair-raising.
+New drivers are strongly advised against driving up here, especially those unfamiliar with such terrain.
 A 4x4 vehicle is required.

 How long is the road to Paye Lake?

 The trail is pretty steep.
-Starting at Kiwai, at 1.502m above the sea level, the ascent is 13.8 km long.
-Over this distance the elevation gain is 1.556 meters.
+Starting at Kiwai, at 1,502m above sea level, the ascent is 13.8 km (8.57 miles) long.
+Over this distance, the elevation gain is 1,556 meters (5,105 feet).
 The average gradient is 11.2%, with some sections up to 15%.
 The more you travel up, the steeper and narrower the road gets.

 Pic: Ahmer Mansoor